 As well as actively promoting British Values, the opposite also applies: we would actively challenge pupils, staff or parents expressing opinions contrary to fundamental British Values, including ‘extremist’ views.
-We follow equal opportunities guidance which guarantees that there will be no discrimination against any individual or group, regardless of faith, ethnicity, gender, sexuality, political or financial status, or similar.
+We uphold the Equality Act which guarantees that there will be no discrimination against any individual or group under the protected characteristics; for example religion and belief, race, gender, sexual orientation, disability, age or similar.

 At Kippax Greenfield Primary School we actively promote the British Values in the following ways:

 -Every two years we hold elections of our School Council through a democratic election process, electing two representatives from each class.
 The School Council have the responsibility to uphold the rights of all children in school; they sit on recruitment panels for new staff and have projects to contribute to school and community improvements.

 -The Healthy Schools Ambassadors uphold the right of all children to be healthy by overseeing school dinner menus and packed lunches, organising activities on offer on the playground and after school and promoting healthy lifestyles.

 -Pupils have the opportunity to have their voices heard through their School Council representatives, pupil questionnaires, and informal conversations with school staff during the day.

 -We discuss global issues and political systems through assemblies, Personal, Social and Health Education lessons and units of the International Primary Curriculum; eg Global Trade and Champions for Change.